-- A. The lines of authority and responsibility for administering the program and ensuring compliance with the PHS policy, both at the Pomona, CA, and Lebanon, OR, campuses, are as follows: The IACUC, the veterinarians, the Director of Animal Resources at the Pomona campus and the Coordinator of Animal Resources at the Lebanon campus report directly to the Senior Vice President for Research & Biotechnology who shall serve as the IO for the purpose of this Assurance.
-The IO reports directly to the President/Chief Executive Officer of the Institution. - B. The qualifications, authority and percent of time contributed by the veterinarian(s) who will participate in the program are as follows:
+- A. The lines of authority and responsibility for administering the program and ensuring compliance with the PHS policy, both at the Pomona, CA, and Lebanon, OR, campuses, are as follows: The IACUC, the veterinarians, the Director of Animal Resources at the Pomona campus and the Coordinator of Animal Resources at the Lebanon campus report directly to the Vice President for Research & Biotechnology who shall serve as the IO for the purpose of this Assurance.
+The IO reports directly to the Provost/Chief Operating Officer of the Institution, who in turn reports directly to the President/Chief Executive Officer of the Institution. - B. The qualifications, authority and percent of time contributed by the veterinarian(s) who will participate in the program are as follows: